There are indeed programs that can help — they’re called backup programs.

 Now you’re really done.

 The bottom line is exactly what you were looking for.
-Having a full backup image allows you to transfer everything from an existing, failing hard disk to a replacement disk.
-And that’s exactly what I recommend you do: start backing up to an external backup hard drive.
+Having a full backup image allows you to transfer everything from an existing failing hard disk to a replacement disk.
+And that’s exactly what I recommend you do: start backing up to an external hard drive.

-I’ll mention also that I have several books on backing up, including books with step-by-step instructions on performing the backup and restore outlined in this article, using several popular backup programs (including free versions).
+I’ll mention also that I have several books on backing up, including step-by-step instructions on performing the backup and restore outlined in this article, using free versions of popular backup programs.
 Check out the “Saved!” series of books at The Ask Leo!
 Store.

-My recommendation: use an image backup tool like Macrium Reflect, and begin backing up regularly.
+My recommendation: use an image backup tool like Macrium Reflect or EaseUS Todo, and begin backing up regularly.
 It’s hard to overstate the number of different ways a regular backup can save you… but this is clearly one of them.